fortrabbit/legal/sub-processors.md

 # Sub-processors of fortrabbit

-last modified: 14th of Jul 2020.
+last modified: 15th of Jul 2020.

 ## Cloud hosting & data centers

-The fortrabbit platform runs on **Amazon Web Services**, (AWS).
+The fortrabbit platform runs on **Amazon Web Services** (AWS).
 That includes our web properties (www, blog, help and dashboard) and most importantly the Apps our clients are creating here.
-Various different services from AWS (EC2, RDS, S3, Route53, Cloudfront …) are used in combination.
+Various different services from AWS (EC2, RDS, S3, Route53, Cloudfront, etc) are used in combination.
 See [AWS Service Terms](https://aws.amazon.com/service-terms/).

-*  Apps will be stored in the data center location you are choosing.
+*  Apps will be stored in the data center location you choose.
 *  Billing related and Account data is stored in Ireland.

 ## Payment processing

-Credit card billing information are getting stored with our credit card payment processor **Stripe** directly.
+Credit card billing information is stored with our credit card payment processor **Stripe** directly.
 In addition we also provide Stripe with your zip code to ensure correct authorization.
 Stripe might also store your IP and user agent data collected from your browser.
 We only keep a minimum of information on our side: a reference and an identifier.
-SEPA bank account information are stored with our databases.
+SEPA bank account information is stored with our databases.
 Terms available on request.

 ## Usage statistics

 We are making use of **Matomo** (previously Piwik) to analyze traffic and help us to improve your user experience.
-We store minimum data.
+We store minimal data.
 Your IP address is anonymized.
 Cookies are stored on your browser.
 This data is only processed by us.
-See [Matomo website](https://matomo.org/)
+See the [Matomo website](https://matomo.org/).

 ## Marketing & tracking

 We potentially might use **Google AdWords** for re-marketing, as it is an effective way to stay on the radar of potential clients (currently disabled).
-We might also advertise on **Twitter** in a similar way, for this we are sharing about your visit, think "Tailored Audiences" (currently disabled).
+We might also advertise on **Twitter** in a similar way, for this we are sharing information about your visit, think "Tailored Audiences" (currently disabled).

 ## Client communication